kecnry/nparray/README.md

 * [numpy](https://github.com/numpy/numpy)
 * collections (should be standard python module)

-nparray is currently tested on linux and osx with Python 2.7 and 3.6 and numpy 1.10+.
+nparray is currently tested on linux with Python 2.7 and 3.6 and numpy 1.10+.
 See the [travis report](https://travis-ci.org/kecnry/nparray) for details on the full testing-matrix.

 ## Installation